pmrf.functions.math

 Parameters:

-s (array_like) – an array with real and imaginary parts ordered as: z[0].real, z[0].imag, z[1].real, z[1].imag, etc.
+s (array_like) – An array with real and imaginary parts ordered as: z[0].real, z[0].imag, z[1].real, z[1].imag, etc.

 Returns:

-z – A complex number or sequence of complex number
+z – A complex number or sequence of complex number.

 Return type: